NTIG-Uppsala/elevhalsa-skylt/README.md

 Change active directory to elevhalsa-digital-skylt using the command

     "cd /home/pi/git/elevhalsa-digital-skylt/"
-and then enter the following command

 ***
 ### Change active display times
         1. Open the Command Line Interface and enter the following command: crontab -e

-        2. Type 1 to chose nano as your editor
+        2. Type 1 to choose nano as your editor
         3. Go to the bottom of the opened document and type in the following commands:
                 * * * * * sudo vcgencmd display_power 0
                 * * * * * sudo reboot